 - Directed edges from objects to subjects: This implies a neat arrangement with objects in one region, subject IDs in another one, and subject sets in between.
 Edges will always go from the object region towards the subject region.

 - Searching for a possible path is local: Trying to find a path from an object to a subject will always happen locally.
-This means that it is only necessary to traverse the nodes that are successors of the object.
+This means that it's only necessary to traverse the nodes that are successors of the object.
 In typical setups, this means that only a small fraction of the graph has to be searched, regardless of the outcome.
 The intuition here is that the relations of user1's files are irrelevant when checking access to user2's files.

 Both of these properties are important to ensure high performance.